 Maximize shelf life with these science-backed techniques:

-When stored properly, frozen galanga retains 92% of its essential oils compared to fresh, according to University of Bangkok food science research.
+When stored properly, frozen galanga retains 92% of its essential oils compared to fresh, according to research from Mahidol University's Department of Food Science and Technology (Journal of Food Science and Technology, 2021).
 Dried slices maintain flavor but lose some citrus top notes.

 When (And When Not) to Substitute Ginger for Galanga